sajusal/sros-doc/README.md

 /configure service sdp 55 far-end ip-address 10.10.10.3
 ```

 The association of the service with the SDP is done under the service context.
-The SDP id is used along with a unique `vc-id` which is used as the service label in the MPLS encapsulation of the customer packet.
+The SDP id is used along with a unique `vc-id` which is used to identify the service on the remote end.
+A MPLS label is generated for each unique `vc-id` and is used as the service label in MPLS encapsulation.

 ```
 /configure service epipe "CEA1-VLAN100" spoke-sdp 55:100